Tuesday 24th March

 If you are not a member, but are interested in joining, please click here for more information.

 If you are not a member, you can purchase a ticket for this event by clicking here.
-Tickets are currently on sale for £20, and Student Tickets are available for £10.
+Early Bird Tickets, available for the first 50 tickets sold, cost £15, and Full Price tickets cost £20.